— Researched and written by Dr. Sandip Roy.

 - Empathy is our ability to feel the emotions of another person as our own.

 - David Brooks calls it a “social emotion.”

 - And it is also an attitude.

 Empathy has three sides — the ability to recognize and feel another’s emotions, understand their thoughts and views, and use those insights to respond helpfully.

 Empathy is the ability to imagine and understand what someone else might be thinking or feeling.
 It is also an ability to experience another person’s emotion (painful or pleasant) as they feel it.
-According to Carl Rogers, to have empathy is “to sense the hurt or the pleasure of another as he senses it.”

 - Bruce D. Perry: “The essence of empathy is the ability to stand in another’s shoes, to feel what it’s like there.
 Your primary feelings are more related to the other person’s situation than your own.”